 Cardiopulmonary Resuscitation (CPR)

 Cardiopulmonary resuscitation (CPR) plays a vital role in the chain of survival from cardiac arrest.
-While the first uses of external chest compressions were documented as early as 1903, CPR did not become a standard of treatment until the early-1960s.
+While the first uses of external chest compressions were documented as early as 1903, CPR did not become a standard of treatment until the early 1960s.
 Endorsed by the American Heart Association in 1963, CPR has evolved ever since.
 As more research is conducted on the subject of cardiac arrest, the American Heart Association continues to refine its guidelines, which generally are released every five years.
 In the latest update (2015), the option of "Hands Only CPR" was introduced.
-Aimed at non-professional rescuers, hands only CPR is a concept that removes mouth-to-mouth from the steps of CPR, instead focusing only on high quality chest compressions.
+Aimed at non-professional rescuers, "Hands Only CPR" removes mouth-to-mouth from the steps of CPR, instead focusing only on high quality chest compressions.

 You don't have to be certified to make a difference.
-"Hands only" CPR is easy to learn and do, just ask University Dean of Students Allen Groves.
-The Office of Safety and Emergency Preparedness also distributes this quick reference guide with each AED, please feel free to print this and keep it close by for reference.
-For additional information on learning CPR, please visit the American Heart Association.
+"Hands Only" CPR is easy to learn and do, just ask University Dean of Students Allen Groves.
+The Office of Safety and Emergency Preparedness also distributes this quick reference guide with each AED.
+For additional information on learning CPR, please visit UVA Life Support Learning Center.

 General Program Information